Charities Project Staff

 National State Attorneys General Program

-Lott served as Chief Counsel to the 2004 Democratic National Convention in Boston and was Deputy Counsel to the 2000 Democratic National Convention in Los Angeles; in the capacity of general counsel she served as a senior staff member and direct advisor to the CEO, overseeing all aspects of legal and compliance issues.
-Lott has worked at large firms in several major cities in the areas of employment, business litigation and compliance.
-She also served as Chief Counsel for Advisory Services in the Indiana Attorney General's office, where she oversaw the legal counsel for advising of state agencies as well as all contracts for the state of Indiana; prior to that position she served as Section Chief for Administrative and Regulatory Litigation in that office.
-Her areas of practice have included constitutional, administrative and regulatory, contracts, business fraud, compliance, and employment litigation and advisory issues.
+Lott served as Chief Counsel to the 2004 Democratic National Convention in Boston and was Deputy Counsel to the 2000 Democratic National Convention in Los Angeles.
+She has worked at large firms in several major cities in the areas of employment, business litigation and compliance.
+She also served as Chief Counsel for Advisory Services in the Indiana Attorney General's office, as well as Section Chief for Administrative and Regulatory Litigation in that office.

 Lott is a 1993 graduate of the Yale Law School and clerked for the United States Court of Appeals, First Circuit.
-She earned her B.A in Comparative Literature at Indiana University in 1989 and is a member of Phi Beta Kappa.
 She is admitted to practice in the District of Columbia, Indiana and Massachusetts.

 Karin Kunstler Goldman